Our Favorite Running GPS Watches

 The Ambit2 and Ambit2 S units themselves will now accept 50 pre-configurable apps whereas the original Ambit could only handle 10 apps with a maximum of one assigned per each sport on the unit.
 (For those new to the Suunto Ambit, you select which sport you’re about to engage in before you head off.)
 This means that a trail runner can have up to 50 apps to augment his or her training with the Suunto Ambit2 or Ambit2 S, where as he or she is limited to one app tied to “trail running” running on the original Ambit.

 For the multi-sport athlete, apps on the Ambit2 and Ambit 2S can now make use of cycling and swimming data.
-Perhaps the coolest app or functionality I’ve ever seen on a wrist-top GPS was the cycling drag coefficient app that will be available to Ambit2 and Ambit2 S users.
+Perhaps the coolest app or functionality I’ve ever seen on a GPS watch was the cycling drag coefficient app that will be available to Ambit2 and Ambit2 S users.

 For the drinkers in the crowd, there’s also a “how much did I drink” app that calculators your blood-alcohol content as it’s ingested and metabolized.
 If it doesn’t already exist, we can see this being quickly enhanced into a “beer mile” app … although we’d highly suggest that anyone running a beer mile make his or her beer mile “private” in Movescount so as not to … well, let’s just say that’s our suggestion.

 Results from two apps per Sport will now be saved following a “move” (i.e., run, ride, or other activity) as opposed to only one app’s data being saved in the past.
 This data will be accessible via a graph on Movescount.com.